October 25, 2024

 In paragraph no. 58 of this document, Pope Benedict insists that all forms of “common good” – whether global, national or local – must recognise that:

-He adds very helpfully that subsidiarity respects the individual talents and gifts of each person, while solidarity recognises our need for interpersonal communion.
+The principle of subsidiarity must remain closely linked to the principle of solidarity and vice versa… He adds very helpfully that subsidiarity respects the individual talents and gifts of each person, while solidarity recognises our need for interpersonal communion.

-Hence, subsidiarity without common good or solidarity “gives way to social privatism, while the latter without the former gives way to paternalist social assistance that is demeaning to those in need”.
+“gives way to social privatism, while the latter without the former gives way to paternalist social assistance that is demeaning to those in need”.

 There is much for us to mine in this coupling of key principles.
 How helpful it is in the wake of “The Voice” referendum.
 We know that our forthcoming events in Brisbane will really assist us in a greater understanding and enacting of social teaching.